Diabetic Neuropathy (cont.)

 The symptoms and signs of diabetic neuropathy depend upon the type of neuropathy that is present.
 Signs and symptoms can also vary in severity among affected people.

 Signs and symptoms of diabetic peripheral neuropathy include:

 - Numbness or tingling of the feet and lower legs

 - Pain or burning sensations

 - Loss of sensation in the feet or lower legs

-- Sometimes, but less commonly, symptoms can occur in the hands or arms
+- Sometimes, but less commonly, these symptoms can occur in the hands or arms

 Signs and symptoms of diabetic proximal neuropathy include: